0xcaff/duckdb_protobuf/README.md

-for some workloads which generate discrete data (think scraping a grpc API for users, or sampling a click stream) its desirable to store data in its original form without applying a transform step. sometimes in this state, you don't know what questions to ask yet, but you want to try a bunch of cuts over your data to get a better sense of what's inside.
+for some workloads which generate discrete data (think scraping a grpc API for users, or sampling a click stream) its desirable to store data in its original form without applying a transform step. sometimes in this state, you don't know what questions to ask yet or the schema isn't full known and you want to try a bunch of cuts over your data to get a better sense of what's inside.

-`duckdb_protobuf` allows for making a new choice along the flexibility-performance tradeoff continuum for fast exploration with little import complexity
+`duckdb_protobuf` allows for making a new choice along the flexibility-performance tradeoff continuum for fast exploration with little import complexity and latency.

 ## configuration